-Mera peak is the highest of the peaks in Nepal that are defined as 'Trekking peaks'.
-At 6476m it is a very high mountain although it requires no technical climbing on its normal route.
-It is found a little to the East of the main Khumbu, Everest Basecamp, area and is a far less frequented trail.
+Mera Peak is the highest of the peaks in Nepal that are defined as 'trekking peaks'.
+At 6476m it is a very high mountain although it requires little or no technical climbing on its normal route.
+It is found a little to the East of the main Khumbu, Everest Base camp area and is a far less frequented trail.
 It is an achievable objective to the well prepared and fit individual as long as they bring reserves of determination and a passion for adventure.

-We travel as a group with a team of porters that will inevitably overtake up each day and meet us at the next stop.
-We will have a mixture of staying in tea houses and lodges before moving to camping further up on the trail.
+We travel as a group with a team of porters that will inevitably overtake and meet us at the next stop.
+We will have a mixture of staying in tea houses and lodges before moving to camping further up on the trail and on the mountain.
 We try to keep our expedition comfortable but also as light and compact as we can.

 - After flying in to Kathmandu we take a rest day to catch up on sleep and get over jet lag.